anupshinde/anupzsite/contents/posts/online-markdown-showdown-editor/index.md

 var html = converter.makeHtml(newstr);
 ```

----

-### If you like it and found it useful, please share this and/or leave a comment below
+**If you like it and found it useful, please share this and/or leave a comment below**